 Kitchen with electric cooker, dishwasher, washer-drier, fridge-freezer, microwave etc.

 - Linen (Double Bed)

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by oil central heating (INCLUDED) and wood-burning stove (1 basket of logs INCLUDED).
+WiFi is INCLUDED (subject to a fair usage policy).
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).